deepdoctection/deepdoctection/docs/tutorials/using_layoutlm_for_sequence_classification.rst

 -  First generate a sub-dataset from the very large and popular `RVL-CDIP <https://huggingface.co/datasets/rvl_cdip>`__ dataset.
 In order to make the dataset ready for training we need to generate features.
-That means we OCR the selected documents and generate .json files with bounding boxes and detected words.
+That means that we OCR the selected documents and generate .json files with bounding boxes and detected words.
 The dataset has a document type label for each scan.
 We use the label as ground truth for training the classifier.

 -  We build a **deepdoctection** dataset for the sub-dataset.
-We wrap the dataset into a special class to create training, eval and test split.
+We wrap the dataset into a special class to create a training, eval and test split.

 -  We download pre-trained base models from the Huggingface hub.

 -  Next we setup the environment for running the training script.
 We choose a metric and define the evaluation setup.
 Then we run the training script.
-The train script itself uses the default trainer from the transformer library with standard configuration.
+The script itself uses the default trainer from the transformer library with standard configuration.

--  After training has finished we run a evaluation on the test split.
+-  After training has finished we run an evaluation on the test split.

--  At the last step we show how to build a **deepdoctection** pipeline with an OCR model and how to use trained model in practise.
+-  At the last step we show how to build a **deepdoctection** pipeline with an OCR model and how to use the trained model in practise.

 This notebook is not intended as an introduction into the **deepdoctection**.
 We are therefore sparse with explanation and assume that the user will look into the
 `documentation <https://deepdoctection.readthedocs.io/en/latest/>`__ for
 further information regarding functions, classes and methods.
+You will need to install the PyTorch setting.

 .. code:: ipython3